NeuShore/docs.neushore.dev/docs/Setup/dependencies.md

 ## Global Dependencies (Windows/Linux/MacOS)

-First and foremost, you will require the following to even install BrayanBot
+First and foremost, you will require the following to even install Proxima

 - A machine[^1] (VPS, Dedicated Machine)
 - A text editor - Visual Studio Code is recommended